Tupac Shakur: 1994 Quad Studios shooting

 On November 30, 1994, while in New York recording verses for a mixtape of Ron G, Shakur was repeatedly distracted by his beeper.
 Music manager James "Jimmy Henchman" Rosemond reportedly offered Shakur $7,000 to stop by Quad Studios, in Times Square, that night to record a verse for his client Little Shawn.
 Shakur was unsure, but agreed to the session as he needed the cash to offset legal costs.
 He arrived with Stretch and one or two others.
-In the lobby, three men robbed and beat him at gunpoint; Shakur resisted and was shot.
+In the lobby, three men robbed and beat him at gunpoint; Shakur resisted and was pistol-whipped and shot five times.
 Shakur speculated that the shooting had been a set-up.

 Against medical advice, Shakur checked out of Metropolitan Hospital Center a few hours after surgery and secretly went to the house of the actress Jasmine Guy to recuperate.
 The next day, Shakur arrived at a Manhattan courthouse bandaged in a wheelchair to receive the jury's verdict for his sexual abuse case.
 Shakur spent the next few weeks being cared for by his mother and a private doctor at Guy's home.
 The Fruit of Islam and former members of the Black Panther Party stood guard to protect him.

 Setup accusations involving the Notorious B.I.G.

 In a 1995 interview with Vibe, Shakur accused Sean Combs, Jimmy Henchman, and the Notorious B.I.G. – who were at Quad Studios at the time – among others, of setting up or being privy to the November 1994 robbery and shooting.
-The accusations were significant to the East–West Coast rivalry in hip-hop; in 1995, months after the robbery, Combs and B.I.G. released the track "Who Shot Ya?", which Shakur took as a mockery of his shooting and thought they could be responsible, so he released a diss song, "Hit 'Em Up", in which he targeted B.I.G., Combs, their record label, Junior M.A.F.I.A., and at the end of "Hit 'Em Up", he mentions rivals Mobb Deep and Chino XL.
+The accusations were significant to the East Coast–West Coast hip-hop rivalry; in 1995, months after the robbery, Combs and B.I.G. released the track "Who Shot Ya?", which Shakur took as a mockery of his shooting and thought they could be responsible, so he released a diss song, "Hit 'Em Up", in which he targeted B.I.G., Combs, their record label, Junior M.A.F.I.A., and at the end of "Hit 'Em Up", he mentions rivals Mobb Deep and Chino XL.

 In March 2008, Chuck Philips, in the Los Angeles Times, reported on the 1994 ambush and shooting.
 The newspaper later retracted the article since it relied partially on FBI documents later discovered forged, supplied by a man convicted of fraud.
 In June 2011, convicted murderer Dexter Isaac, incarcerated in Brooklyn, issued a confession that he had been one of the gunmen who had robbed and shot Shakur at Henchman's order.